Perfluorononanoic acid: Drinking water regulations

-In the United States there are no federal drinking water standards for any of the perfluorinated alkylated substances as of late 2020.
-The U.S. Environmental Protection Agency (EPA) published a non-enforceable health advisory for PFOA in 2016.
-The agency's health advisory level for the combined concentrations of PFOA and PFOS is 70 parts per trillion (ppt).
+In the United States, PFNA is currently regulated only at the state level.

-In June 2020 the State of New Jersey published a drinking water standard for PFOA, the first state to do so.
-Public water systems in New Jersey are required to meet a maximum contaminant level (MCL) standard of 14 ppt.
-The state also set a PFOS standard at 13 ppt.
-The state had set a standard for PFNA in September 2018, with an MCL of 13 ppt.
+New Jersey became the first American state to set a standard for PFNA in September 2018, with a maximum contaminant level (MCL) of 13 ppt.
+This was soon followed by similar regulations for PFOA and PFOS.

+Other states such as Massachusetts, Rhode Island, and Vermont have MCLs for the sum of several PFAS that all include PFNA.

 In August 2020 the State of Michigan adopted drinking water standards for 5 previously unregulated PFAS compounds and lowered acceptable levels for 2 previously regulated compounds PFOS and PFOA to 16 ppt and 8 ppt respectively.
 PFNA has a MCL of 6 ppt.

+On April 10, 2024, the U.S. Environmental Protection Agency (EPA) announced the final National Primary Drinking Water Regulation (NPDWR) establishing Maximum Contaminant Levels (MCLs) for six PFAS including PFNA.
+However, in May, 2025, EPA announced changes that would rescind the regulations for PFNA, PFHxS, HFPO-DA (commonly known as GenX), and PFBS.

+The European Union regulates PFNA among a sum of many PFAS.

-Food Regulation
+Food regulation

 In 2020, the European Food Safety Authority added PFNA in its revised safety threshold for PFAS that accumulate in the body.
 They set the threshold for a group of four PFAS of a tolerable weekly intake of 4.4 nanograms per kilogram of body weight per week.

-Product Restrictions
+Product restrictions

 In 2020, a California bill was passed banning PFNA as an intentionally added ingredient from cosmetics.
+In 2021, PFNA was restricted under REACH Regulation and in 2025, it was listed in Annex A of the Stockholm Convention on Persistent Organic Pollutants.